ajda-marjanovic/ajda-marjanovic.github.io/about.md

 I am a first-year PhD Student in Economics at Luiss Guido Carli University in Rome, Italy.

-My main research interests are in the field of financial econometrics, specifically topics related to volatility modelling and market microstructure issues.
+My main research interests are in the field of financial econometrics, specifically topics related to volatility modelling (long memory processes) and market microstructure issues.

 [CV](https://ajda-marjanovic.github.io/CV_Marjanovic.pdf)
 ### Contact me